 What is the most expensive violin in the world?
 And why the best violins are so expensive?

 First of all, Making a violin is a real art.
-Violin is an instrument that requires tremendous craftsmanship to produce the perfect sound that a classical piece needs.
+The violin is an instrument that requires tremendous craftsmanship to produce the perfect sound that a classical piece needs.

 Furthermore, the best luthiers, including Guarneri del Gesù and Antonio Stradivari can customize the instrument make according to the musician’s sound requirements by choosing the ideal wood and the right combination of varnish and other chemicals.
 It takes a long time to make a perfect violin, sometimes even decades.